 Now, Why Do Members Choose Your Credit Union?

 Though identifying why members choose your credit union seems like a logical starting place, it’s best understood after completing the persona development process.
 Once personas are built, each segment’s historical behavior can be analyzed to determine which factors bring them to the credit union and drive the life cycle and levels of engagement.
 As a member’s relationship with the credit union evolves, they can move from one persona to another.
 This process is known as “drift.”
-For the credit union in our example, CU Rise defined three main factors driving persona drift:
+For the credit union in our example, Trellance defined three main factors driving persona drift:

 - Cashback checking account rewards